ClaudioETC/learning-about-version-control/README.md

 Repo to highlight the importance of Version Control (DSCI 310) Repository made by UBC Student Claudio Emiliano Torres Cantu

-Solving merge conflicts is easy
+Solving merge conflicts is crazy HARD